h0tp-ftw/anki-addon-vscode-setup/README.md

 # One-Step Commands for Running Setup Scripts

 These commands are designed for installation of the [Ankimon (experimental)](https://github.com/h0tp-ftw/ankimon) addon.
-If you want to run it for another addon, change the REPO_URL which is declared at the top of the setup scripts.
+Please follow the steps below in the "How to set up step-by-step" section for other addons.

 Dependencies: **Python** and **Git**